ibm-cloud-docs/vpc/file_storage_vpc_cross_account_share.md

 As the accessor, you can't edit the properties of the origin share, and you can't delete the origin share.
 The accessors can mount the share by creating an accessor share and a mount target to the accessor share.
 Then, you can access and use the data of the origin share, including the snapshots that might be present.

 Sharing a file share with other accounts or services is not supported for zonal file shares with VPC-wide access mode.
-During the beta phase, cross-account access is not supported for regional file shares with the `rfs` profile.
+In this release, cross-account access is not supported for regional file shares with the `rfs` profile.
 {: note}

 ## Transit encryption policy